Runaway (Del Shannon song): Original recording

 Singer-guitarist Charles Westover and keyboard player Max Crook performed together as members of "Charlie Johnson and the Big Little Show Band" in Battle Creek, Michigan, before their group won a recording contract in 1960.
 Westover took the new stage name "Del Shannon", and Crook, who had invented his own clavioline-based electric keyboard called a Musitron, became "Maximilian".

 After their first recording session for Big Top Records in New York City had ended in failure, their manager Ollie McLaughlin persuaded them to rewrite and re-record an earlier song they had written, "Little Runaway", to highlight Crook's unusual instrumental sound.
 On January 21, 1961, they recorded "Runaway" at Bell Sound Studios in New York City, with Harry Balk as producer, Fred Weinberg as audio engineer and also session musicians on several sections: session musician Al Caiola on guitar, Moe Wechsler on piano, and Crook playing the central Musitron break.
 Other musicians on the record included Al Casamenti and Bucky Pizzarelli on guitar, Milt Hinton on bass, and Joe Marshall on drums.
 Bill Ramall, who was the arranger for the session, also played baritone sax.
 After recording in A minor, producer Balk sped up the recording to pitch just below a B-flat minor.
 "Runaway" was released in February 1961 and was immediately successful.
 On April 10 of that year, Shannon appeared on Dick Clark's American Bandstand, helping to catapult it to the number one spot on the Billboard Hot 100, where it remained for four weeks.
 Two months later, it reached number one on the UK's Record Retailer chart, spending three weeks in that position.
 On Billboards Hot R&B Sides, "Runaway" peaked at number three.

 The song was ranked No. 5 on Billboards end of year "Hot 100 for 1961 – Top Sides of the Year" and No. 9 on Cash Boxs "Top 100 Chart Hits of 1961".
+Shannon was awarded a silver disc by Disc magazine for the sales of over 250,000 copies of "Runaway" in the UK.